 1.0 dB LOSS, 300 of 1500 watts lost -- If our new 1500 watt amp only produces 1200 watts, we send it back.
 We replaced our venerable designed-for-1200-watts Alpha 76PA or SB221 by spending money on our new Smoke-Em QRO amp to get those 300 extra watts.

-Will we now tolerate cancellation of our spending money by avoidable 1 dB loss somewhere in the antenna system?
+Will we now tolerate cancellation of our spending money by an avoidable 1 dB worth of collective losses somewhere in the antenna system?
 Arguably, 1.0 dB improvement in the noise can turn no QSO to QSO, improving Q's and mults in serious contest logs by working a better percentage of stations on those tough marginal paths.